isomerpages/moe-peihwasec/_ccas/Clubs & Societies/Pei Hwa Art Council (PHAC).md

 ---
 <img style="width: 100%; height: auto;margin-top:30px;margin-bottom:30px;" alt="Image" src="https://raw.githubusercontent.com/isomerpages/moe-peihwasec/staging/images/CCA/phacbanner.png">

-<p style="font-size:14.5px; line-height:2;font-family:sans-serif;"><strong style="font-family:sans-serif;">Pei Hwa Art Council</strong>is a visual arts CCA which aims to provide students with opportunities to grow creatively.
+<p style="font-size:14.5px; line-height:2 ;margin-top:5px; font-family:sans-serif;" class="description"><strong style="font-family:sans-serif;">Pei Hwa Art Council</strong> is a visual arts CCA which aims to provide students with opportunities to grow creatively.
 Students are exposed to a mix of fine art and design skills such as drawing and painting, ceramics and digital art to give them a hands-on at trying out different media.
 They are also given opportunities to showcase their strengths and talents by participating in various competitions and Values-in-Action programmes to give back to the community.</p>

-<h4 style="color:#635f1a;font-weight:bold;font-family:sans-serif;">Student Outcomes</h4>
+<p style="font-size:14.5px; line-height:2 ;margin-top:5px; font-family:sans-serif;" class="description">Students are exposed to a range of art-making to let them have a feel of different media as part of their creative expression.
+While some of our members have some background in art, we also have new students join us to discover their hidden talents.
+Through regular practice and active participation, our members emerge skillful and confident under the care and guidance of the teachers. </p>

 <p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:sans-serif;">The CCA will enable our students to:</p>
 <ul style="margin-top:-5px">
 	<li style="font-size:14.5px; line-height:2;font-family:sans-serif;"> develop better observational and problem-solving skills</li>